VanderCat/Seiran/readme.md

 ```
 Lua-cURLv3*
 ```
-* You now can (!!!) write a new post function and dont use a Lua-cURLv3! just remake `seiran:post(url, data, headers)`!
+* You now can (!!!) write a new post function and dont use a Lua-cURLv3! just redefine `seiran:post(url, data, headers)`!

 Optional:
 ```